 Moral of the story: pay the insurance company.
 You don’t want to be in a situation where you’re scrambling to figure out what to do if your home insurance gets canceled.

 Communication is key.

 It’s important to keep an open line of communication with your agent.
 If you’re having trouble with making your payments, reach out to your agent and see if there are any other payment plans or options.
 See if there’s anything your agent can do to help with figuring out a new payment schedule.

 If your home insurance is too expensive, you can always look around to see if there are better rates out there.
 You always have the option to change carriers if someone has better prices for the same coverage.
 Of course, you don’t want to sacrifice coverage for the sake of paying less for your insurance.
 But one carrier might have a discount that another doesn’t, or you might be able to save by bundling your home insurance and auto insurance.
 There is a multitude of ways you can save money on your home insurance.

 If you miss a home insurance payment, don’t panic.
-Your home insurance carrier may have a grace period that will allow you a little more time to make that payment.
-Be sure to check to see if you have any sort of grace period built in, and stay in contact with your agent.
-Try to set up automatic payments if you have trouble remembering when to make your home insurance payment.
+Your home insurance policy may have a grace period that will allow you a little more time to make that payment.
+Be sure to check your policy to see if you have any sort of grace period built in, and stay in contact with your agent.
+Try to set up automatic payments if you have trouble remembering when to make your home insurance payment or pay for the entire year’s premium at once.
 Whatever strategy works for you, do try to pay the insurance company on time.
 They appreciate that.